Portrait of a Lady (1754) prob in Kassel Accession Number 1895.35

 The Princess’s father Maximilian spent liberally on parks, castles, paintings, fine clothes, and a court orchestra.
 German composers like the Bach family were dependent upon patronage from royalty.
 Upon her marriage to Frederick Augustus, Prince of Anhalt-Zerbst at Zerbst Castle in 1753, Princess Caroline became Princess Caroline of Anhalt-Zerbst.They were married six years with no heir produced when she died.
 Her husband remarried but had no children with his second wife Princess Friederike of Anhalt-Bernburg either, perhaps not surprisingly since she lived in Basel and he moved to Luxembourg.

 Friedrich August, Prince of Anhalt-Zerbst (1734-1793) in Stettin, Prussia (now Szczecin, Poland) was the only son of Christian August, Prince of Anhalt-Zerbst and his wife Johanna Elisabeth of Holstein-Gottorf to survive into adulthood.
 His older sister was Sophie Auguste Frederike, who married Emperor Peter III of Russia, and after his death became Empress Catherine II, better known as Catherine the Great.
+His mother, Johanna Elisabeth of Holstein-Gottorp, was Princess Regent for him until he came of age in 1752.
+She may be the subject of the Portrait of a Lady by Anna Rosina Matthieu, whose appointment as Court Painter to Anhalt-Zerbst was made within three years of the completion of the painting.

 Side note 1: Jane Digby, Lady Ellenborough, Accession Number: 1978/2.21 had an affair with Caroline’s distant cousin King Ludwig of Bavaria (1786-1868) in the 1830’s, and with his son King Otto of Greece in the 1840’s.